 PORTISHEAD RESTAURANTS, BARS AND PUBS WITH FOOD

-We’re spoilt for choice these days with all the places to eat in Portishead.
+We’re spoilt for choice these days with all the places to eat out in Portishead.
 Whether you fancy posh dining on Portishead Marina, a spicy curry in Portishead High Street, the perfect Italian pizza or a hearty Sunday lunch with stunning views over Bristol Channel, Portishead’s restaurants and pubs can deliver.
-Need to know about pubs with play areas or dog friendly pubs?
+Need to know about pubs with gardens, play areas or dog-friendly pubs?
 I’ve included some of those too.

 The Portishead restaurant scene has changed a fair bit since I originally wrote about it so I’ve given this guide a major facelift to bring it right up to date.
 Bon appétit!

 PORTISHEAD MARINA RESTAURANTS

 La Marina is the latest restaurant to occupy the cute little building overlooking the lock at the top of the marina.
 The menu has a southern Italian influence and includes various specials nights.
 We haven’t eaten here yet but I have my eye on Tuesday fish night!

 Offering classic and contemporary Italian dishes, Aqua is in an enviable location overlooking Portishead Marina.
 Breakfasts, brunches, dinners and Sunday roasts are all on the menu.
 Choose from indoor and outdoor seating.